Truck Accident Lawyers in Columbia, SC

 Because truck drivers are on the job when they are involved in accidents, it can be confusing to understand who is at fault and what the legal options are if you want to pursue a claim.
 That’s where a truck accident firm like Cavanaugh & Thickens, LLC, comes in.

-When you’re going up against a trucking company and its truck drivers, you need experienced truck accident lawyers on your side.
+When you’re going up against a trucking company and its truck drivers, you need experienced Columbia truck accident lawyers on your side.
 At Cavanaugh & Thickens, LLC, we know how to deal with these types of accidents and what the right strategies are for your case.
-Contact our firm today to get started.

 What Are Some Causes of Truck Accidents?

 Each truck accident case is unique, but because of the large nature of commercial trucks, there are some common themes when it comes to what causes a truck crash.
 Here are a few to be aware of.

 Commercial trucks get a lot of use, which means they can break down and need replacement parts and repairs faster than a personal use vehicle.
 That’s one reason why commercial truck drivers have to go through a pre-drive safety and inspection checklist every time they start a route.
 If a driver fails to do so, it could mean that they don’t notice an issue that could contribute to an accident a few hundred miles down the road.

 Driving Too Fast for Road Conditions